Sustainable working methods

 Climate neutral and circular

 We want to be energy neutral by 2025: generating as much sustainable energy as we use.
 We now generate almost half of our energy ourselves.
-We do this using solar panels and converting biogas into electricity, among other things.
+We do this by using solar panels and converting biogas into electricity, for example.
 The other half is generated by third parties on land that we own.
 This involves wind and solar energy.

 Climate neutral

 The next step is to become climate neutral.
-We are keeping our eyes on the national goal formulated by the joint water boards: we will be climate neutral by 2035.
+We are keeping our eyes on the national goal formulated by the joint water authorities: we will be climate neutral by 2035.

 You can read what this means for our water authority in the Noorderzijlvest Climate Neutral Roadmap.
-In this document, Arcadis has mapped out the options available to us for reducing our greenhouse gas emissions.
-If you would like to receive a copy of this document in its entirety, please contact us.
+In this document, Arcadis has mapped out our options for reducing our greenhouse gas emissions.
+If you would like to receive a copy of the complete document, please contact us.
 You can find our contact details on the All contact details page.

 Circular

 Working in a fully circular manner is still something for the future.
-Agreements have been made about this in the Netherlands.
+Agreements have been reached about this in the Netherlands.
 By 2050, the Netherlands must be fully circular.
 The Noorderzijlvest Water Authority is already taking steps towards a circular future.
 By recovering raw materials and reusing them.
-But also, increasingly, by investigating whether (parts of) machines and structures can be reused.
+But also, increasingly, by studying whether machines and structures, or their parts, can be reused.

-We have drawn up a roadmap for circular working: Routekaart Circulair Noorderzijlvest (Noorderzijlvest Circular Roadmap).
-If you would like to receive this document in its entirety, please contact us.
+We have drawn up a roadmap for circular working: Noorderzijlvest Circular Roadmap.
+If you would like to receive a copy of the complete document, please contact us.
 You can find our contact details on the All contact details page.

 CO2 Performance Ladder